 At this stage your midwife will carry out a full health assessment, which not only includes your own direct medical history but also that of your family.
-This will of course take into account any pre-existing conditions or genetic issues.
+This will, of course, take into account any pre-existing conditions or genetic issues.

 Additionally during this visit any personal circumstances that may be affecting your pregnancy can be discussed.
-You will also have the chance to ask any questions you may have, as well is been open about any concerns and a specific ideas and wishes related to your pregnancy.
+You will also have the chance to ask any questions you may have, as well is been open about any concerns and specific ideas and wishes related to your pregnancy.

 The due date of your baby will be estimated and you can talk to your doctor about your ideas for antenatal care.